 - QSCB applications for the 2010 allocation were due May 28, 2010.
-The tentative timeline is as follows: - May 31 June 11, 2010: The application review team screens the applications, reviews the needs, prioritizes the applications, and recommends projects for funding. - June 18, 2010: Letters of Award or Non-approval are mailed to school districts requiring a bond issuance date no later than August 31, 2010, or the funds will revert to the State. - □ June 30, 2010: All remaining 2009 state approved allocations revert to the State for reallocation. - □ July 1, 2010: The additional returned allocations are redistributed to applications on the 2010 waiting list, in priority order. - □ August 31, 2010: All remaining 2009 direct allocations, and 2010 direct and state approved allocations, revert to the State. - September 1, 2010: The State allocation balance is made available to the Division of Bond Finance.
-This provides the Division of Bond Finance with a four month period (September December 2010), to use any remaining capacity for the statewide bond program. - For additional information on the QSCB program, please contact Cindy Greiwe at (850) 245-9245.
+The tentative timeline is as follows: May 31 - June 11, 2010: The application review team screens the applications, reviews the needs, prioritizes the applications, and recommends projects for funding.
+June 18, 2010: Letters of Award or Non-approval are mailed to school districts requiring a bond issuance date no later than August 31, 2010, or the funds will revert to the State. ☐ June 30, 2010: All remaining 2009 state approved allocations revert to the State for reallocation. □ July 1, 2010: The additional returned allocations are redistributed to applications on the 2010 waiting list, in priority order. □ August 31, 2010: All remaining 2009 direct allocations, and 2010 direct and state approved allocations, revert to the State.
+September 1, 2010: The State allocation balance is made available to the Division of Bond Finance.
+This provides the Division of Bond Finance with a four month - For additional information on the QSCB program, please contact Cindy Greiwe at (850) 245-9245.